earth4723/earth4723.github.io/index.md

 ## FIRST

-### Actualmente participamos en [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc/what-is-first-robotics-competition) desde el año 2014, en el cual debemos recaudar fondos, trabajar en equipo construir y programar un robot de tamaño industrial para jugar un juego de campo difícil contra competidores de ideas afines.
-Llevamos en total 9 temporadas compitiendo!
+### We currently participate in [FIRST Robotics Competition](https://www.firstinspires.org/robotics/frc/what-is-first-robotics-competition) since 2014, in which we must fundraise, work as a team build and program an industrial sized robot to play a challenging field game against like-minded competitors.
+### We have been competing for a total of 9 seasons now!

 ---

-## Miembros del equipo

-### El equipo Earth 4723 está conformado por 38 [participantes](/participantes) activos
+## Team Members

+### The team is made up of 38 active participants
-### Nuestros coaches: Rodrigo Marquez, Felipe Gonzalez
+### 2 Coaches: Rodrigo Marquez, Felipe Gonzalez
-### Nuestro coordinador VIVE y administrador: Raúl Santiago Vidal
+### Our VIVE and team administrator: Raúl Santiago Vidal
-### Nuestra capitana: Shirel Marino Ramirez
+### Our Captain: Shirel Marino Ramirez

 ---